 Lastly, make sure you and the partner have a mutual understand of each others’ preferred methodology of referrals (who should these go to, what info is needed, etc.) and diligently track referrals sent to / received from each partner.

 The channel landscape can add incredible value to your business.
 Even after your telecom resale program is in place, channel leaders should consistently learn and evolve to need the changing needs of their partners and their market.
 An often overlooked factor of success is measurement.
 Rev.io’s Agent Portal can help you measure, engage, and support your agent relationships.
 Once the partner marketplace is launched, take a proactive approach to measuring, monitoring, and supporting your partners.
 Now that you’re ready to tackle an indirect sales channel, be sure you’re ready to bill your customers for their usage-based and recurring revenue offerings.
-Or, if you’re not sure about billing, stay in touch.
+Or, if you’re not sure about billing, contact Rev.io.
 We’ll send tips and resources directly to your inbox to help you improve your business and billing strategies.
 Of if you’re interested in joining the Rev.io Partner Marketplace, check out our Become a Partner page.
 We’d love to hear from you!